theriex/digger/README.md

 ## Install

-Digger is available as single packaged executable that can be downloaded and run by double clicking it.
-You can find linux|macos|win versions under "Assets" in the latest [release](https://github.com/theriex/digger/releases).

-If you prefer to run from source, follow these steps:
+To run from source, follow these steps:

 Setup:
 1. Download the digger source code or git clone the project.